Establishing Named Funds (Memorial, Endowed, and Restricted) at New Mexico Tech

 In most cases, the dollar amount of a fund will not be known in advance of establishing the fund, so alternative options should be discussed with the donor.

 B. Policy and Criteria for Establishing Funds

 1. Endowed Funds

-The donor should be informed of the campus options and minimums for endowments.
+The donor should be informed of campus options and minimums for endowments.
 Funds may be established for fellowships, scholarships, chairs, professorships, lectureships, student prizes, research, etc. Funds are established as non-endowed funds until the minimum dollar amount is reached.
-Endowments currently need a corpus of a minimum of $15,000.
+Endowments currently require a corpus of a minimum of $15,000.

 2. Non-endowed Restricted Fund